WARNING: THIS BLOG CONTAINS BODYCOUNT. HIGH RISK OF SPOILERS. ENTER IF YOU DARE.

 Starring: Álvaro Morales, Andrea Freund and Blanca Lewin

-Starting with a black and white recording ala found footage, Angel Negro chronicles a group of five's post-graduation celebration, where they decided to make-out near an oceanside cliff.
-But one thing led to another and it appears one of them, a sullen girl named Angel, falls to her death.
-Fast forward ten years later, Gabriel (who was the dead girl's lover) is still haunted by the events of that day and soon begins to notice his friends starting to turn up as corpses at the morgue he works at.
-Obviously, someone is killing in the name of Angel, someone who's suspiciously female, suspiciously angry and wearing a cheap white mask.
+Starting with a black and white recording ala found footage, chronicling a group of five's post-graduation celebration near an oceanside cliff.
+One thing led to another and it appears one of them, a sullen girl named Angel, falls to her death.
+Fast forward ten years later, Gabriel (who was Angel's lover) is still haunted by the events of that day and soon begins to notice his friends starting to turn up as corpses at the morgue he works at.
+Someone appears to be killing in the name of Angel, someone who's suspiciously female, suspiciously angry and wearing a white papier-mâché mask.

-(Kicks an Angel Negro DVD off a cliff*)
+(Kicks my DVD copy off a cliff*)

 Bodycount: